Healthcare Visa Sponsorship Jobs in Hawaii

 Which healthcare companies in Hawaii sponsor visas for international workers?

 Major healthcare employers in Hawaii that sponsor visas include Queen's Medical Center, Kaiser Permanente Hawaii, Hawaii Pacific Health, and Adventist Health Castle.
-These organizations frequently hire international nurses, therapists, and medical specialists on H-1B and TN visas.
+These organizations frequently hire international nurses, therapists, and medical specialists on H-1B visa and TN visas.
 Smaller specialty clinics and rehabilitation centers across the islands also provide sponsorship opportunities, particularly for hard-to-fill positions in rural areas.

 How to find healthcare visa sponsorship jobs in Hawaii?